PlanetaryScience4All EPEC-EPSC 4-minute video contest: Call for PhD students and early career researchers

-The Europlanet Early Career (EPEC) Communication working group is giving all PhD students and early career researchers involved in planetary science the opportunity to showcase their research through a 4-minute video contest called #PlanetaryScience4All.
+The Europlanet Early Career (EPEC) Communication working group is giving all early career researchers, including Masters and PhD students, involved in planetary science the opportunity to showcase their research through a 4-minute video contest called #PlanetaryScience4All.

-All videos will be shown during a dedicated session during the Europlanet Science Congress (EPSC) 2020, which is being held as a virtual meeting for the first time from 21 September – 9 October.
+All videos will be shown during a dedicated session during the Europlanet Science Congress (EPSC) 2021, which is being held as a virtual meeting/in Helsinki, Finland, from 19 September – 24 October 2021.
 The winner will be announced at the end of the virtual conference.

-The winner of the competion will receive a free registration for EPSC 2021, which will be held Helsinki, Finland, from 19-24 September 2021.
-The winning video will be also shared via the Europlanet website, newsletters and social media and will be used to inspire young people in future EPEC outreach activities.
+The winner of the competition will receive free registration for EPSC 2022, which will be held in Granada, Spain, from 18-23 September 2022.
+The winning video will be also shared via the Europlanet website, newsletters and social media.
+It will also be used to inspire young people in future EPEC outreach activities.

-Entries are welcome on all planetary science related topics (atmosphere, surfaces, models, analogues, simulations etc) applied to any planetary bodies (planets, asteroids, comets, meteorites, exoplanets).
+Entries are welcome for all planetary science related topics (atmosphere, surfaces, models, analogues, simulations, etc.) applied to any planetary bodies (planets, asteroids, comets, meteorites, exoplanets).

 #PlanetaryScience4All video contest FAQ